yamhochi/intramax_clustering/README.md

 # intramax_clustering
-Hierarchical clustering to define community clusters.
-Modified from flowmap incorporating multiple dimensions
+A Hierarchical clustering procedure to define community clusters.
+Modified from flowmap
+Modeified Single layer to multi layer clustering